 Redivis offers a simple, predictable billing structure to pay for the associated costs in storing and querying your organization's data.
-Your organization will pay a flat rate, per month, for all datasets owned by the organization — $0.15/GB if the data is actively being used by researchers, $0.02/GB otherwise.
+Your organization will pay a flat rate, per month, for all data:

 Unlike most other cloud environments, on Redivis you are not billed for researchers' queries or for the storage of data derivatives within their projects.
 These costs are instead captured via the "active" storage rate.
 With this model, your organization will only ever be charged based on the data it uploads, and neither you nor your researchers need to worry about creating runaway cloud bills.

 Data storage costs are always pro-rated.
 For example, if you upload (or delete) a 100GB dataset halfway through the month, you will only be charged 50GB*mo for that dataset.

 You can view your current usage and predicted costs on the Billing page of the administrator panel.

 Dataset tables stored on Redivis are classified as active or inactive, depending on how recently researchers worked with data from that table.
 This allows organizations to realize substantial cost savings for seldom-used data, including historic versions of a dataset.

 Active data is billed at $0.15/GB/mo, while inactive data is billed at $0.02/GB/mo.

 All uploaded data begins as inactive.
 When a dataset table is "used", it will then become active.
 After 90 days of inactivity it will become inactive again automatically.

 "Usage", as laid out below, applies both to the dataset table as well as any derivative tables in researchers' projects — that is, if a researcher creates an output table using your dataset, and then exports that table, any source tables for this output will become active.